List of Manchester City F.C. seasons

 Manchester City Football Club is an English professional association football club based in Manchester, that currently plays in the Premier League.
 The following list covers the period from 1891 (when the club, then known as Ardwick, joined the Football Alliance) to the present day.
 It details the club's achievements in senior league and cup competitions, and the top scorers for each season.
 The club was renamed Manchester City F.C. in 1894, and moved to Maine Road in 1923.
-Since 2003, they have played at the City of Manchester Stadium.
-Manchester City's biggest rivals are Manchester United; they compete against each other in the Manchester derby.
+Since 2003, they have played at the City of Manchester Stadium, currently known as the Etihad Stadium for sponsorship reasons.
+Manchester City's biggest rivals are Manchester United whom they play in the Manchester derby.
 A more recent rivalry with Liverpool has overshadowed the derby in recent years due to both City and Liverpool directly competing for the titles against each other.